mh-lut/Kandityo-mittausjarjestelman_automatisointi_Sigfox/README.md

 # Kandityo-mittausjarjestelman_automatisointi_Sigfox

 This is an automated measurement system for sigfox reliability and latency at different speeds.
-The work consists of a sending device (rasberry pi + PiJuice + USB GPS + Arduino MKR FOX 1200) and a receiving server (node js) and sigfox callback json
+The work consists of a sending device (rasberry pi + PiJuice + USB GPS + Arduino MKR FOX 1200) and a receiving server (node js) and sigfox callback json.

 ## Table of Contents